We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Like other hybrid mattresses, the Saatva Classic includes layers of foam and innerspring coils.
-What sets this mattress apart are the two height options (11.5 or 14.5 inches), as well as three firmness levels (Plush Soft, Luxury Firm, and Firm).
+What set this mattress apart are the two height options (11.5 or 14.5 inches), as well as three firmness levels (plush soft, luxury firm, and firm).

-Saatva offers a 180-night home trial, free shipping, and free white-glove delivery to help you set up your new mattress.
+Saatva offers a 180-night home trial, free shipping, a 15-year warranty, and free white-glove delivery to help you set up your new mattress.

 - Height: 14 inches

 Highly rated by customers on their website, the DreamCloud Luxury Hybrid Mattress is known for its combination of foam layers and individually wrapped coils.

 Together, the coils and foam are said to help offer support and help you stay cool while you sleep.
 In reviews, many customers who tried this mattress also state they experience less pain at night.